byrd-laif/soilMakers/readme.md

 #### Accepting personal responsibility; truthful living.

-Love and labor are inseparable. *Love calls forth ones deepest bravery.*
+Love and labor are inseparable. *Love calls forth someone's deepest bravery.*

-***Harvesting Knowledge** to design a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*
+***Knowledge Harvesting,** designing a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

 *An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.*